 The PHA must decide how long any abatement period will continue before the HAP contract will be terminated.
-The PHA must give the owner reasonable notice of the termination.
+The PHA should not terminate the contract until the family finds another unit, provided the family does so in a reasonable time [HCV GB p.
+10-29] and must give the owner reasonable notice of the termination.
 The PHA will issue a voucher to permit the family to move to another unit as described in Chapter 10.